 - Wear sling at all times, especially while sleeping.
 If sitting down on chair or couch you may remove sling to extend forearm/elbow.
 But if up and moving around must have sling on. - You may want to sleep in a recliner or elevated in bed at a 70 degree angle for pain management.
 This also will keep you from rolling over onto the shoulder in your sleep. - Please remove your elbow from the sling several times a day to bend and straighten and rotate your elbow.
-You should also be frequently moving your wrist and fingers so they don't get stiff. - ➤ I recommend you not return to work until the following week for your comfort and safety, and only return if and when you can do so safely. - It's safest to not drive until your first follow-up appointment and if you're no longer taking narcotics.
+You should also be frequently moving your wrist and fingers so they don't get stiff. - I recommend you not return to work until the following week for your comfort and safety, and only return if and when you can do so safely.
+You should not drive until your first follow-up appt.

+Physical Therapy:

-- Physical Therapy: - You should have been given a physical therapy prescription at your pre-op visit, if not, call the office and request we fax one and give you the phone number so that you can set up your own physical therapy appointment. - Call and schedule your first appointment for 4 to 9 days following your surgery. - Review the therapy protocol so you have an idea of the timeline of what you'll be doing.
+- You should have been given a physical therapy prescription at your pre-op visit, if not call the office and request we fax one and give you the phone number - Call and schedule your first appointment for 4 to 9 days following your surgery. - > Review the therapy protocol so you have an idea of the timeline of what you'll be doing.